What to do if your child is having a problem at school…

 If you haven’t been able to resolve your concern at this point, then please make your next appointment with a member of the senior leadership team:

 Miss Pratt, Miss Newson, Mr Ellis or Miss Brown.

 If, after a meeting with our Deputy or Assistant Heads you feel the matter still remains unresolved, then please make an appointment to see the Headteacher, Mr Gilbert.

 ….
 It is in everyone’s interest for things to be sorted out smoothly.

 Sometimes it is not possible for all parental requests to be met but with direct communication we hope to reach a positive resolution in the interests of achieving the best outcome for all concerned.

-On the rare occasion that a solution proves to be particularly difficult, Ms Ellis can invite a governor to offer help and advice.
+On the rare occasion that a solution proves to be particularly difficult, Mr Gilbert can invite a governor to offer help and advice.

 Finally, if the problem has still not been sorted out…